Lecoati/LeBlender/README.md

 ## How to install
 - Checkout the umbraco-v8 branch.
 - Recompile LeBlender.Extensions.
 The other projects will give you compiler errors which can be ignored.
-- Open a console to the directory your repo\build.
+- Open a console to the directory "your repo\build".
 Edit build.bat and remove the lines, which will push the package to nuget.
 - Execute build.bat.
-- You have now a package which you can copy to a package source.
-Package sources can be a local directory, network share or a nuget implementation on a web server.
+- Now you have a package which can be copied to a package source.
+Package sources can be a local directory, a network share or a nuget implementation on a web server.
 - Now you can install the package in your solutions.

 ### Change logs